 The early match

-Both native Nevadans, born and raised in Las Vegas, David and Karissa lived only about 12 minutes from each other.
+Both true Nevadans, born and raised in Las Vegas, David and Karissa lived only about 12 minutes from each other.
 They went to different schools until high school, when they both attended Advanced Technologies Academy, a magnet school.

 "We met in high school, but it wasn't until our senior year when we ultimately started dating," said Karissa.